zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 To avoid breaking the onion, we would have to continue to honour onion requests.

-We might also have to maintain a separate close list consisting only of peers using the new system, to be used when answering Data Search requests.
-TODO: details.
-Note we can combine this with "hardening", i.e. ensuring we only respond to data search requests with nodes which appear to be accepting incoming connections from arbitrary hosts.

 ## Sharp
 Maybe better just to make a clean break - set up a new onionless network